-December 31, 2020 December 31, 2021 Loaned to Financial assets at Korean treasury and Korea Securities Finance FVTOCI government bonds 100,345 98,535 Corporation
+December 31, 2021 December 31, 2022 Loaned to Financial assets at Korean treasury and Korea Securities Finance FVTOCI government bonds 98,535 98,027 Corporation

-Securities loaned are lending of specific securities to borrowers who agree to return the same amount of the same security at the end of lending period, and therefore the Group did not derecognize from the consolidated financial statements.
+Securities loaned are lending of specific securities to borrowers who agree to return the same amount of the same security at the end of lending period.
+As the Group does not derecognize these securities.